Segment Your Product Listing Ads (Otherwise Known as Using Keywords in Google & Bing Shopping)

 It’s no secret that consumer search behavior mirrors the consumer purchase decision process, with shoppers typically progressing from generic queries such as “Men’s Tennis Shoes” to brand-specific queries i.e. “Nike Men’s Tennis Shoes” and then onto product-specific queries such as “Nike Men’s Zoom Vapor Tennis Shoe” or “Nike Men’s Shoe 631458” before making a purchase.
 This behavior syncs perfectly with the purchase decision process – you can think of this as a funnel.
 The shoppers searching for a generic query are generally less qualified, less likely to convert, and not the best user segment for you to invest in.

 Progressing down the funnel, brand-specific queries indicate a user has a brand of products in mind, and is a bit more qualified to make a purchase.
 Finally, you have users who search for an exact product, whether it be the name of the product, a product family, a style number, MPN or SKU id, UPC code, etc. While you will need to confirm this with your data, we generally observe these users convert at the highest rate, as they are highly qualified shoppers, though results vary across retail categories, such as apparel.
+Want to learn more about our PLA funnel process?
+Read about it in-depth with real examples in our exclusive eBook!

 Here’s an example, with anonymized data, which illustrates how PLA queries hold radically different values to a business.
 For this example we evaluated 11 months of data prior to actively segmenting product listing ads for query intent (before this retailer became our client).
 For this particular account, we determined intent based upon whether the search pertained to a product or product family (product-specific), a brand but not a product (brand-specific), or did not relate to a brand or product (generic) – though for some industries, you may choose a different form of categorization.